-WRITERS’ CENTRE KINGSTON PRESENTS A LITERARY EVENT ABOUT Travelling
+WRITERS’ CENTRE KINGSTON PRESENTed A LITERARY EVENT ABOUT Travelling

-November THURSDAY 23rd : 7PM - FREE ENTRY / The picton room at kingston university
+November THURSDAY 23rd : The picton room at kingston university

 WITH GUEST SPEAKER alexander frater ALONGSIDE Albert pellicer AND Alison baverstock